Wiz-IO/PIC32-FreeRTOS-LWIP-MBEDTLS/README.md

 **MBEDTLS**

-Hardware Engine for: MD5 ...
+Hardware support for: ALT_MD5 ...
+ALT_SHA224 is not supported from PIC32, ALT_SHA1 and ALT_SHA256 is not tested "on-air"

 ```
 [MRF] Init Done